harshu0026/foundation-sites/docs/pages/index.md

           </div>
           <div class="cell medium-9">
             <h5>Angular Foundation 6</h5>
             <p>The awesome folks at Pinecone created an Angular port for Foundation.
-Angular.js assists with creating single-page applications, one-page web applications that only require HTML, CSS, and JavaScript on the client side.</p>
+Angular.js assists with creating single-page applications, and one-page web applications that only require HTML, CSS, and JavaScript on the client side.</p>
             <span class="accordion-content-item-cta">Learn More</span>
           </div>
         </div>